Honors Program in Psychology at Penn

 4. Does participation in the Honors Program increase my overall graduation requirement from 33 to 35 cu’s since honors students need 15 psych course instead of 13?

-No. The two additional cu’s (i.e., honors seminar and a second statistics course) are treated by the college as “free electives” (rather than a part of your major, per se) so the course requirement for graduation remains 33.
+No. The two additional cu’s (i.e., honors seminar and a second statistics course, both of which must be taken for a letter grade) are treated by the college as “free electives” (rather than a part of your major, per se) so the course requirement for graduation remains 33.